-Based on the foregoing, I find that Employee's position was abolished after he properly received one round of lateral competition and a timely thirty (30) day legal notification was properly served.
-I, therefore, conclude that Agency's action of abolishing Employee's position was done so in accordance with D.C.
-Official Code § 1-624.08 and the Reduction-in-Force which resulted in their removal is upheld.
+Based on the foregoing, I find that Employee's position was abolished after he properly received placed in a single person competitive level and a timely thirty (30) day legal notification was properly served.
+Therefore, I conclude that Agency's action of abolishing Employee's position was done so in accordance with D.C.
+Official Code § 1-624.08 and the Reduction-in-Force which resulted in his removal is upheld.